Cannabis (hash, weed, grass, skunk, marijuana)

 Mephedrone is a strong amphetamine-like stimulant with some effects similar to ecstasy.
 It was once available to buy on the internet as a "legal" alternative to drugs such as speed or ecstasy.

 Mephedrone, and other drugs like it, are now Class B drugs that are illegal to possess or supply to others.
 It is a fine white or off-white powder that is usually snorted or swallowed wrapped in paper.
 It's also sometimes injected.

 Mephedrone can make you feel awake, confident and happy.
 But it can also make you feel paranoid and anxious.
 It causes vomiting and headaches in some users.

 How does mephedrone affect your health?

 Mephedrone can overstimulate your heart and nervous system.
 It can cause periods of insomnia, and its use can lead to fits and agitated and hallucinatory states.
 It has been identified as the cause of a number of deaths.

 What is ecstasy?

-Ecstasy is a "psychedelic" stimulant drug usually sold in tablet form, but is sometimes dabbed on to gums or snorted in its powder form.
-It is also known as MDMA or "crystal".
+Ecstasy is a "psychedelic" stimulant drug usually sold as tablets, but it's sometimes dabbed on to gums or snorted in its powder form.
+It's also known as MDMA or "crystal".

 How does ecstasy make you feel?